MichiTheGenius/YoutubeToMP3/README.md

     - ./requirements.sh
 - if it does not work try making it executable with the command:
     - chmod +x ./requirements.sh
-- open the path.txt file with your favorite text editor and enter your desired download path
-    - example: /home/user/Music
 - run the script with python3
     - python3 yt_mp3.py
+- it is recommended to change the download path before downloading
+- for that enter c and enter a valid filepath
 - Enter the url of your desired youtube video
 - Look inside your entered donwload path to find your tunes